 However, the more popular time to visit is at sunset when you can watch thousands of parrots returning home to nest, hang-out in the lava tubes with lots of bats circling above and seeing the molten lava.
 Sounds pretty impressive huh?
 But it really depends on how much you're paying.

-Basically, if you're in Nicaragua for a short time and have never been up a volcano, it's worthwhile.
+If you're in Nicaragua for a short time and have never been up a volcano, it's definitely worthwhile.
 However, if you're heading further north to Guatemala, save your volcano money for Antigua.